 Here are a few phrases and types of things to look for to determine if you have a narcissistic mother.

 Don’t Do Too Well

 A narcissistic mother will want her daughter to do well.
 However, she won’t want her daughter to do too well to the point where the daughter outshines her mother.
-The mother wants to be thought of as great and having great kids can be a part of that.
+The mother wants to be considered great and having great kids can be a part of that.

 Forms of I’m Jealous

-If you do outshine your narcissistic mother, she may say things that are similar to saying she’s jealous, though she may not admit that specifically.
-Some phrases include: “people used to say I was pretty,” or “you’re just trying to get attention.”
+If you do outshine your narcissistic mother, she may say things similar to saying she’s jealous, though she may not admit that specifically.
+Some phrases include: “people used to say I was pretty” or “you’re just trying to get attention.”

 It can be hard not to believe these things when your mother says them.
 However, they can be very harmful and can affect you later on.

 A narcissistic mother may also try to blame things on you, even if they aren’t your fault.
 Your mother may say that you’re the reason she and your father got a divorce.
 Or you’re the reason why she didn’t reach some goal.